-- Rrisk that a document has been tampered with or forged (e.g. tampered or forged pictures, or security features such as holograms or watermarks); - Rrisk that copies of documents or photographs have been tampered with before transmission (e.g. the use of software to alter data or photographs); - Rrisk of falsified documents being used; and - Rrisk of stolen documents being used.
+- risk that a document has been tampered with or forged (e.g. tampered or forged pictures, or security features such as holograms or watermarks); - risk that copies of documents or photographs have been tampered with before transmission (e.g. the use of software to alter data or photographs); - risk of falsified documents being used; and - risk of stolen documents being used.